whoschek/bzfs/README.md

-*  Do not attempt to run state changing ZFS operations 'zfs create/rollback/destroy/send/receive' as root (via 'sudo -u root' elevation granted by appending this to /etc/sudoers:
+*  Do not attempt to run state changing ZFS operations 'zfs create/rollback/destroy/send/receive' as root (via 'sudo -u root' elevation granted by administrators appending the following to /etc/sudoers: `<NON_ROOT_USER_NAME> ALL=NOPASSWD:/path/to/zfs`).
-    `<NON_ROOT_USER_NAME> ALL=NOPASSWD:/path/to/zfs`).
-Instead, the
-    --no-privilege-elevation flag is for non-root users that have been granted corresponding ZFS permissions by administrators via 'zfs allow' delegation mechanism, like so: sudo zfs allow -u
-    $NON_ROOT_USER_NAME send,bookmark $SRC_DATASET; sudo zfs allow -u
+    Instead, the --no-privilege-elevation flag is for non-root users that have been granted corresponding ZFS permissions by administrators via 'zfs allow' delegation mechanism, like so: sudo zfs allow -u $NON_ROOT_USER_NAME send,bookmark $SRC_DATASET; sudo zfs allow -u $NON_ROOT_USER_NAME
-    $NON_ROOT_USER_NAME
     mount,create,receive,rollback,destroy,canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize
     $DST_DATASET_OR_POOL; If you do not plan to use the --force flag or --delete-missing-snapshots or --delete-missing-dataset then ZFS